 It should be possible to keep competent employees from quitting by only reducing the wages of certain employees rather than implementing across-the-board nominal wage cuts.
-When Bewley (1999) asked this question, however, many firms indicated a negative attitude toward wage reductions for certain employees, since the feeling of unfairness about these reductions would end up leading to lower productivity on average.
+When Bewley (1999) asked this question, however, many firms indicated a negative attitude toward wage reductions for certain employees, since the feeling of unfairness for these reductions would engender would wind up leading to lower productivity on average.